 A research team led by Prof. WANG Shuqiang from the Shenzhen Institute of Advanced Technology of the Chinese Academy of Sciences introduced a Prior-Guided Adversarial Learning with Hypergraph (PALH) model for predicting abnormal connections in Alzheimer's disease.

-A research team led by Prof. WANG Li from the Aerospace Information Research Institute of the Chinese Academy of Sciences has found that ecosystems with more complete ecological succession and longer existence exhibit strong adaptability to drought.
+A research team led by Prof. ZOU Xudong from the Aerospace Information Research Institute of the Chinese Academy of Sciences has proposed a solution to address two longstanding challenges in Micro-Electro-Mechanical Systems resonant accelerometers: temperature drift and measurement dead zones.

 86-10-68597521 (day)